-I am Plutonium’s brand ambassador.
-I am compensated for my work, but the opinions are 100% my own.
+I was Plutonium’s brand ambassador.
+I was compensated for my work, but the opinions are 100% my own.

 Who says pumpkins need to be orange, anyway?
 I love pumpkins in all sizes and colors, but there’s no reason you need to keep them in their natural state.
 Spray paint is the quickest way to paint pumpkins, whether they are foam or real.
 I picked up an assortment of foam pumpkins from Dollar Tree and gave them a makeover so they coordinated better with our front porch.